tbm98/notes/README.md

 Share memory             |  info                                  | Confirm empty trash
 ![](./screenshots/share_memory.png)  |  ![](./screenshots/info.png) | ![](./screenshots/confirm_empty_trash.png)

+# Why I use get_it for DI ?

+get_it is the powerful package for DI and many developer use it.
+So I want to implement a instance which combine riverpod vs get_it.

 # How to run?

 Follow [FlutterFire Overview](https://firebase.flutter.dev/docs/overview) to learn how to setup firebase and then add your `google-services.json` (Android) and `GoogleService-Info.plist` (iOS).